 I like to start with fresh, live clams.
 This does add more time, but the flavor difference makes it worthwhile.
 However, I have also provided instructions for using canned clams.
 You can also break this up over weeks to even months by using the “task manager” sequence below.
 I seldom make this soup all in one sitting, so why should you if you don’t have time?
 I prepped the clams two months before finishing the rest.
 Work smarter, not harder!

 - Clams can be prepped at any time before putting the soup together.
 Shucked clams and the steaming liquid can be kept in the refrigerator for a couple of days, or the freezer for a very long time.
 The liquid can be strained before or after freezing.
 Just have both defrosted before using in the soup.

 - Bacon can be prepped at any time before putting the soup together.
 Both bacon and the reserved fat can be stored separately just like above.

 - The roux must be made at some point after the bacon, but can be stored in the refrigerator for several days before using in the soup.
 So you could prep the bacon, then make the roux, then store both.
 Be sure to save some of the bacon fat for sautéing the onions.

 - Vegetables can be prepped several days in advance, then stored in the refrigerator.
-Keep onions separate from the potatoes and celery, but those can be put together.
+Keep onions separate from the potatoes and celery, but those two can be put together.